Archives

 Rasheeda Garner (Producing, Writing for Television) wrote the holiday film Baking Christmas for OWN and Fatal Affair for Netflix.

-Tyron Carter (Writing for Television) was hired to write two freelance episodes of Legends of Tomorrow and a third for Arrow.
+Tyron Carter (Writing for Television) wrote for Legends of Tomorrow and Arrow.

-Danesh Razvi (Acting for the Camera) appears in the BBC One production of A Suitable Boy.
+Danesh Razvi (Acting for the Camera) appeared in the BBC One production of A Suitable Boy, and in Modern Love: Mumbai, an Amazon Original Series, Blind and Neeyat.

-Sarah Link (Screenwriting, Writing for Television) wrote an episode of In The Dark (CW).
+Sarah Link (Screenwriting, Writing for Television) wrote for In The Dark (CW), and Queer As Folk (Peacock).

 Lauren Packer (Writing for Television) co-wrote an episode of Marisa Romanov for Amazon Prime.